Bo, the commercially propagated red fox mix, lives with Blondie and Amber -- also commercially propagated.

 Amelia and Houdini the Flying Squirrels

 Amelia is a southern flying squirrel who came to us from a wildlife rehabilitator.
 She was orphaned when a cat attacked her mom and litter mates.
 She came to us at four weeks of age when her eyes were still closed.
 Amelia required mammal formula feedings via syringe four to five times per day.
 Now she is feasting on seeds, fruits, nuts and vegetables.
 Houdini, named for his great skill as an escape artist, is a male southern flying squirrel.
 With the purchase of a new cage, Ohio Nature Education has been able to keep Houdini under wraps.
 He was left on a wildlife rehabilitator's doorstep with an anonymous note asking the rehabilitator to care for their "pet."
 Unfortunately, as is true with all wild animals, Houdini was unsuitable to be a pet, however, because humans raised him, he is also unsuited to life in the wild.
-Both Amelia and Houdini live with six other flying squirrels.
+Both Amelia and Houdini live with three other flying squirrels.

-Carrot, Kale, Nugget, and Flower the Striped Skunks
+Kale and Nugget the Striped Skunks

 Orphaned at a young age and kept too long by someone with good intentions, these skunks were too "habituated" to humans to be released back into the wild.